AnriiGegliuk/portfolio_flask_project/README.md

 🔗 [Website](https://andriig.pythonanywhere.com/index.html)

-This repository contains the source code for my personal portfolio website, which showcases my diverse skillset, passion for problem-solving, and deep understanding of data-driven decision-making.
-Feel free to explore the projects and get a glimpse of my expertise in programming, data analysis, and visualization.
+This repository contains the source code for my personal portfolio website.
+Feel free to explore the projects and get a glimpse of my expertise in programming, data analysis.

 <h1 align="center">Technologies Used</h1>